 How Audio Analysis Changes the Workflow

 CutCue approaches stream editing differently.
-Instead of asking the editor to watch or listen through the full recording, it analyzes the audio track automatically and turns the results into timeline markers that can be imported directly into Premiere Pro, DaVinci Resolve, or Final Cut Pro.
+Instead of asking the editor to watch or listen through the full recording, it analyzes the audio track automatically and turns the results into timeline markers that can be imported directly into Premiere Pro, DaVinci Resolve, or Vegas Pro.

 Here is what the workflow looks like in practice: